wadpac/GGIR/docs/articles/chapter0_Support.md

 If you have multiple unrelated things to report then please post them separately.

-**Please be considerate of that fact that all public support is based on voluntary efforts.**
+**Please be considerate of the fact that all public support is based on voluntary efforts.**

 ### GitHub issue tracker

-For clearly defined problems with the use of GGIR, please report them as issue in the [**GGIR issue tracker**](https://github.com/wadpac/GGIR/issues).
+For clearly defined problems with the use of GGIR, please report them as an issue in the [**GGIR issue tracker**](https://github.com/wadpac/GGIR/issues).

 Use the message template as displayed as that makes it easier for others